UniMath/agda-unimath/src/foundation/equivalences.lagda.md

 ### Transposing equalities along equivalences

-The fact that equivalences are embeddings has many important consequences, we will use some of these consequences in order to derive basic properties of equivalences.

 We have two ways of showing that an application of an equivalence may be transposed to the other side of an [identification](foundation-core.identity-types.md), i.e. that the type